top of page

 Price fixing is where a number of companies agree to charge the same price for goods or services.
 The motive for price fixing is either to,

-• undercut--by artificially lowering prices--a competitor outside the “group of companies”
+• Undercut--by artificially lowering prices--a competitor outside the “group of companies”

-• increase profit by artificially raising prices
+• Increase profit by artificially raising prices

 In both cases, price fixing is an anti-competitive, anti-free market mechanism that allows multiple companies to abuse monopolistic power.